About me

 I absolutely loved my work and I thought that I had the best job under the Sun.

-However, during my pregnancy with my second son, a geneticist and paediatric cardiologist suggested that I’d do well to abort the baby as the scans showed a number of physical abnormalities and they predicted that he’d have mild to severe learning difficulty.
+However, during my pregnancy with my second son, a geneticist and paediatric cardiologist suggested that I would do well to abort the baby as the scans showed a number of physical abnormalities and they predicted that he would have mild to severe learning difficulty.
 I chose to keep him.
-After his birth the doctors pushed for him to be on prophylactic antibiotics for the rest of his life and that he should have all the vaccinations available as he was immuno-suppressed.
-I did not agree with this and sought ways to support his immunity rather than suppress it.
+Once he was born the doctors pushed for him to be on prophylactic antibiotics for the rest of his life and that he should have all the vaccinations available as he was immunosuppressed.
+I did not agree with this and sought ways to support his immunity.

-This took me on a slightly different career trajectory.
 After visiting many complementary therapists I found that homeopathy was the most comprehensive system of health.
 As a healthcare professional I was able to train with the Faculty of Homeopathy, at what was then Bristol Homeopathic Hospital and their wonderful and supportive team of homeopaths.
-Coming to homeopathy that I found what felt like homecoming.
+Coming to homeopathy I found what felt like coming home.
 A health system, that made sense, one that sees and helps heal the whole person.

 PS: My son is now 21 years old.
-He is healthy, intelligent and about to start a uni course.
+He is healthy, intelligent at uni and dating.
 I am thankful that I listened to my heart.

 My Qualifications: